 Savile Row quality

-"We needed to move away from competing with M&S and Next in the affordable suits market, so we've spent the last two years training our tailors to follow guidelines to make a Savile Row quality tailored suit.
-Now we offer Savile Row quality for a fraction of the price: £499-£1,000 for a two-piece."
+"We needed to move away from competing with M&S and Next in the affordable suits market, so we've spent the next two years training our tailors to follow guidelines to make a Savile Row quality tailored suit.
+Now we offer Savile Row quality for a fraction of the price."

 King & Allen have a Tailoring Centre in Surbiton in Surrey and another in Wilmslow, Cheshire, to serve northern clients.
-For added customer convenience, Adam and Jake hire function rooms across the country so that time-poor (but cash rich) office workers can be measured up for suits.
-"They choose from thousands of cloths and design a suit from scratch, then pay their deposit; they have a fitting a few weeks later and soon receive their bespoke suit ― it's easy.
+For added customer convenience, Adam and Jake hire function rooms in Birmingham so that time-poor (but cash rich) office workers in the midlands can be measured up for suits.
+"They choose from thousands of cloths and design a suit from scratch, then pay their deposit; they have a fitting a few weeks later and soon receive their bespoke suit - it's easy.
 Word-of-mouth generates a lot of business for us."

-Adam lives in Euston with his girlfriend Lucy.
-He still enjoys snowboarding and travelling.
+Adam lives and still enjoys snowboarding and travelling.
 "I love living in London and all of the weird and wonderful things it offers."
 Does he dream of great wealth?
 "I'm not money-orientated," he counters.
 "We've invested most of the profits back into the business.
 I want to grow without sacrificing what makes us special.
 I'm really inspired by Innocent Drinks, that's what they've done.
 I'd also like to help other businesses, which is why I've become a Start Up Britain mentor."

 Making business partnerships work is hard, but Adam says he and Jake remain good friends.
 "Our skills are complementary, which is great for the business.
 Sure, we have our occasional disagreements, but it's like a marriage, you have to perfect the art of falling out."